Anthony Scharba

 Metropolitan Anthony (Secular name: John Ivanovych Scharba (Note: Іван Іванович Щерба)) (b.
 January 30, 1947) is an American Orthodox hierarch who is the Metropolitan of Ierapolis, and Primate of the Ukrainian Orthodox Church of the USA (UOC of the USA) since 2012.
-He is also the primate of the Ukrainian Autocephalous Orthodox Church in the Diaspora since 2015.
+He is also the primate of the Ukrainian Autocephalous Orthodox Church in Diaspora since 2015.

 Early life and education

 Scharba was born John Ivanovych Scharba on January 30, 1947, in Sharon, Pennsylvania, USA, to Ivan and Dorofei Scharba.
 On March 23 of the same year, he was baptized in the Ukrainian Church of John the Baptist in his hometown.

 Scharba received his primary and secondary education in Sharpsville.
 After he graduated from high school, he enrolled in the Edinboro University of Pennsylvania in order to prepare for a lay career in as an international journalist.
 Two years later, Scharba entered St. Andrew's College in Winnipeg, Manitoba, Canada.
 At the same time, he also entered the University of Manitoba, where the St. Andrew's Seminary campus is located.
 He graduated from the UM in 1970 with a bachelor's degree in sociology and then graduated from St. Andrews Seminary in 1971 with a degree in theology.
 He remained in Winnipeg, accepting an offer to serve as the resident dean of St. Andrew's College.